LucasDelfino92/morrowindsharp/mwtools.md

    4. Leave the **Arguments** field empty.
    5. Tick **Use application's icon for desktop shortcuts**.
    6. Finally, click **Apply** and then **OK**.
-4. Repeat the same process for each of the tools mentioned above.
+4. Repeat steps 2 and 3 for each of the tools mentioned above.

-**These tools** are now set and ready to go.
+These tools are now set and ready to go.

 ## tes3cmd